 The earmarking order can be applied separately to one or more the following:

 This option carries the following associated risks:

-People delay taking their pension for many reasons, such as not being able to afford to retire – this may be related to the splitting of assets in the divorce if it occurred later in life – or simply not wanting to yet.
+People delay taking their pension for many reasons, such as not being able to afford to retire, which may be related to the splitting of assets in the divorce if it occurred later in life, or simply not wanting to yet.

 The member may not want to start drawing on their pension because, while they’re still working, taking additional income would push them into a higher tax band.
 Also, investments may have underperformed, and the member could be waiting for them to recover.